 Normal became our Friday BBQ: a ritual between my roommate Curt, my best friend Matt, and myself.
 In good military fashion, we all had our specific duties.
 Matt was in charge of buying the meat, Curt and I would gather vegetables and drinks, and I would do the grilling.

 Being at the mercy of what the Post Exchange had for sale, sometimes Matt would bring pork chops or it might be steaks or even hot dogs.
 Having bought the right grilling spices online and having them shipped to Baghdad, we were all set.

-For a few hours each Friday we grilled, enjoyed the fact we could relax, talked, and traded stories from the previous week.
-We had our normal day.
+For a few hours each Friday we grilled, enjoyed the fact we could relax, talked and traded stories from the previous week, and had our normal day.
 A normal day for us though always had the potential of being interrupted at any time by those damn sirens announcing incoming rounds.